 A Pre-Vetted Vendor Ecosystem Gives PMCs a Head Start

 NetVendor offers access to nearly 100,000 compliant vendors, giving procurement teams an immediate competitive advantage.
-Because these vendors are pre-vetted through NetVendor Compliance, every bid invitation begins with safer, more reliable options.
+Because these vendors are pre-vetted through NetVendor, every bid invitation begins with safer, more reliable options.

 Vendor Empowerment Improves PMC Outcomes